MarcelWinterot/nano-keras/README.md

 ## Documentation

+### Documentation is under development and should be finished in the next few days

-### It is under development but you can access it [here](https://github.com/MarcelWinterot/nano-keras/wiki/Documentation)
+### You can access it [here](https://github.com/MarcelWinterot/nano-keras/wiki/Documentation)

 ## Roadmap

 ### Roadmap is now in the Wiki section of nano-keras and not in the source code.
-You can acces it [here](https://github.com/MarcelWinterot/nano-keras/wiki/Roadmap)
+You can access it [here](https://github.com/MarcelWinterot/nano-keras/wiki/Roadmap)

 ## License